Christmas cactus, Schlumbergera : cultivation and care for a stunning winter flowering

 Root rot

-Spots on segments
+Spots on the segments

-→ Natural solution: Move the plant to a bright spot without intense direct sunlight, remove affected segments, and strengthen the plant’s defences with sprays of garlic or horsetail decoction.
+→ Natural solution: Move the plant to a bright spot without intense direct sunlight, remove the affected segments, and strengthen the plant’s defences with sprays of garlic or horsetail decoction.

 Schlumbergera truncata

-How to take a Christmas cactus cutting?
+How to take a cutting from a Christmas cactus?

 Propagating Christmas Cactus by cuttings is very easy to do using stem segments.
 Here are the precise steps to follow:

-• Take segments: Choose a healthy stem and take a section of 2 to 4 segments (cladodes), ideally just after flowering or in spring.
+- Take segments: Choose a healthy stem and take a section of 2 to 4 segments (cladodes), ideally just after flowering or in spring.

 Stem propagation is the practical way to multiply a Christmas cactus, here in an egg box

-How to showcase your Christmas Cactus indoors?
+How to Showcase Your Christmas Cactus in Your Home?

-It works beautifully paired with other plants featuring graphic silhouettes, such as a Zamioculcas zamiifolia for vertical contrast or a Sansevieria for a sculptural effect.
+It pairs beautifully with other plants featuring graphic silhouettes, such as a Zamioculcas zamiifolia for vertical contrast or a Sansevieria for a sculptural effect.
 For an interesting play on textures, you can also pair it with an Asplenium nidus: the soft, crinkled foliage of this fern highlights the flat, jointed segments of the Christmas Cactus.

 →Discover our wide range of houseplants.